jeremielamboley/global-passport-index/README.md

 # World passport power rank, enriched edition
 > Go beyond the traditional passport ranking and discover how much of the world surface/GDP/population you can explore, visa-free!

-Using a scraped copy of the Henley passport ranking, I have combined the traditional passport rank with World Bank data in order to get a more realistic view of how powerful world passports are.
+Using a scraped copy of the Henley passport ranking, I have combined the traditional passport rank with United Nations Statistics Division data in order to get a more realistic view of how powerful world passports are.

 Not all countries are equal in terms of surface, population, GDP.. so why passport ranks should take into account only a countries sums without weighting them ?